Page Setup Options in Excel Document

 worksheet.Range("A1:A600").Text = "HelloWorld"

-'Adding text with formatting to page headers
+'Adding text with red color formatting to the left header

 worksheet.PageSetup.LeftHeader = "&KFF0000 Left Header"

-worksheet.PageSetup.CenterHeader = "&KFF0000 Center Header"
+worksheet.PageSetup.CenterHeader = "&KFF0000&A"

 worksheet.PageSetup.LeftFooter = "&B &18 &K0000FF Left Footer"